 18 Jun 60%

 The rental e-scooter was rolling quietly in the bike lane, basically driving and gently steering itself, with minimal involvement on my part.
 I had time to look around.
-I was especially wary of newer Teslas and any other cars maneuvering nearby, but so far nobody had tried to run me over.
+I was especially wary of newer Teslas and any other smart cars maneuvering nearby, but so far nobody had tried to run me over.

 The dull cloudy city sky started getting darker as the evening was settling over Toronto.
 The air was still, humid and unpleasantly viscous.
 It felt like the storm was coming.
 The weather had matched my mood perfectly, I thought with some dark satisfaction.
 I was alone again, and my future was as bleak and uncertain as it could be.
 My “event horizon” had collapsed into the next 20 minutes, because I had no idea what would happen after I got to wherever it is I was going.